(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 For starters, I recommend anyone of them.

 COL Financial has EIP scheduler too you can use as your starting strategy.
 At any time you decide to do quick short-term trades, you can then just use the tools and researches available for you.
 Check this tutorial how to open an account in COL Financial.

 First Metro Sec is also a great option if you have Metrobank account.
 They publish daily researches too and have lots of insights for traders’ pleasure.

 If you’re going to be a passive investor and have BPI bank account, BPI Trade can be an option.
-They have good researches available though less features if you’ll be an active trader.
+They have good researches available though fewer features if you’ll be an active trader.

 Opening a trading account is like going to a gym for a planned work-out.
 You’re done recognizing the need to exercise, and have actually already decided to go after it.
 But for some petty reason, each time you attempt and try, you just feel like it’s the hardest thing to do, and you’re back to point on the verge of going on or turning back.
 But once you’ve managed yourself, and enter that room with all other people working-out for their dream body, you’re suddenly back to your senses, and recharge what you’ve originally wanted and desired.

-In chemical kinetics terms, we call it the rate-determining step – that crucial step in a series of steps that when overcame paves the way for the rest of the easy smooth steps.
+In chemical kinetics terms, we call it the rate-determining step – that crucial barrier in a series of steps that when overcame paves the way for the rest of the easy smooth steps.